 Excel Training For Consultants

 If you are embarking on a career in consulting, particularly as an undergraduate, you want to embrace the use of Excel and become as much of an expert as possible.
 By developing “expert level” Excel skills, you’ll allow yourself to either a) develop better insights or b) get to basic insights faster.
 This will allow you to develop better written PowerPoint recommendations or play a bigger role on your team suggesting creative ways to solve problems on the project.
-We offer self-paced courses in Excel and PowerPoint to build these key skills.
-This Excel training for consultants is definitely worth the small investment!
+Check out FastTrack – two of our best courses to help you accelerate your consulting career.
+If you can’t yet drive executive decision-making through your models and presentations, FastTrack is for you!

 It is almost impossible to imagine a successful career in consulting without a least average Excel skills.
 Most consultants build these skills through trial and error.
 But investing a few hundred dollars to have the most important techniques taught to you could be an investment with incredibly high ROI.
 As we started off the article noting, it is wise to invest the time upfront to learn how to do things efficiently in Excel.
 This approach allows you to spend more time, in the future, on other key aspects of consulting that don’t involve Excel.